 The area where the vaccine was given may be red, tender, or swollen.
-Your child may get a fever, mild rash, or swollen glands in his cheeks or neck.
+Your child may get a fever, mild rash, or swollen glands in his or her cheeks or neck.
 Your child's joints may be painful and swollen.
 Your child may have an allergic reaction to the vaccine.
 The MMR vaccine may cause a low platelet count, which may lead to internal bleeding.
 This can be life-threatening.

 Call 911 for any of the following: